 See more »

-Aska appears courtesy of Yamaha Music Foundation/Real Cast Inc. See more »
+Leftfield appears courtesy of Columbia Records U.K. See more »

 I'll preface this by saying that I have never read the Judge Dredd comic.
 That being said, I bashed this movie when my friends and I watched first watched it back in 1995 in the theater.
 I am now throughly eating my words.
 This thing is amazingly good and entertaining throwaway cheese.
 There is zero originality here.
 This is Blade Runner meets Demolition Man meets Texas Chainsaw massacre meets Superman 2 meets Star Wars Trilogy.
 This movie is almost a replica of Demolition Man but is tons more fun.
 Stallone, like in Demolition Man, plays a supercop.
 He's accused of a crime he didn't commit and is punished, like in Demolition Man.
 There are other parallels along the way.
 He meets a Texas Chainsaw Massacre family in his exile, with an android member who looks suspiciously like Terry Bradshaw.
 Armand Assante is really great as the villain, Diane Lane excels in a role that doesn't fit her and Rob Schneider is stunningly endearing as the third wheel in a party of two.
 Max Von Sydow and Jurgen Prochnow add their talents to give the movie a seasoned flavor.
 Stallone's intro is pathetic but he excels along the way.
 The digital effects also work themselves into the story very well.
 I'm stunned at how good this thing is upon reviewing it.